TAIZÉ AT CREIGHTON 2016-2017

 - April 19 at 5:30pm in St. John's

 We are always looking for volunteers to read, light candles, and act as greeters.
-Anyone is welcome to come the hour before to go over the songs we'll use that evening and help set up for the service!
+Anyone is welcome to come the half hour before to go over the songs we'll use that evening and help set up for the service!
 Contact Molly Mattingly for more information.

 What is Taizé prayer?